-Robert Mosci sings and plays piano at Bemelmans Bar.
+Robert Mosci sings and plays the Steinway grand at Bemelmans Bar

 Frankly Speaking, One by One, and First Portrait feature a group comprised of some of New York's finest musicians.
 The players and singers have diverse backgrounds, and encompass a wide range of musical styles.
 The excellent jazz based rhythm section that accompanied Robert on his first three releases also backed him on Holidays.

 The entire rhythm section made important contributions with respect to the initial arrangements during the recording of the basic tracks for each CD.

 In addition to Robert himself on piano, the rest of the group's nucleus includes Bob DeVos on guitar, Jeff Lopez on acoustic (and sometimes electric) bass, and Ray Bruce handling the drum and percussion chores.